-The following subsections demonstrate Project compliance with local ordinances and permits associated with Benton County.
-Section 2.23.3.1 demonstrates that the Project complies with applicable land use regulations and development standards of the BCC (Benton County 2020a).
+Council issued an order (Council Order No. 883) affirming that the Project is consistent and in compliance with local land use plans and zoning regulations.
+The analysis presented in Section 2.23.3.1 further demonstrates that the Project complies with applicable land use regulations and development standards of the BCC (Benton County 2020a).
 Section 2.23.3.2 describes Project consistency with applicable goals and policies of the Benton County Comprehensive Plan (BCCP) (Benton County 2020b).
 The Project is located entirely within Benton County's Growth Management Act Agriculture (GMA AG) land use designation and entirely within Benton County's corresponding Growth Management Act Agriculture District (GMAAD) (Figure 2.1-3 and Figure 2.1-4).
 No portion of the Project or Project Lease Boundary occurs within a designated Urban Growth Area (UGA) (Figure 2.1-3).

-Absent EFSEC jurisdiction, Benton County would require a CUP for Project development in the GMAAD zoning district.
-However, per RCW 80.50.060, the provisions associated with EFSEC Sire Certification apply when an Applicant chooses to receive certification under this chapter, regardless of the generating capacity of the project.
+Absent EFSEC jurisdiction, at the time of the initial application, Benton County would require a CUP for Project development in the GMAAD zoning district.
+This conclusion was affirmed by the Council in its Order No. 883 on May 17, 2022.
+However, per RCW 80.50.060, the provisions associated with EFSEC Site Certification apply when an Applicant chooses to receive certification under this chapter, regardless of the generating capacity of the Project.
 RCW 80.50.110 and WAC 463-28 allow EFSEC to permit and authorize an energy generation facility with appropriate consideration of Project consistency with Benton County's land use regulations.
 As described below, the Project complies with applicable criteria of the BCC and supports implementation of the BCCP by harnessing the County's renewable wind and solar resources for economic and environmental benefits, while minimizing impacts to other natural resource values and agricultural lands of commercial long-term significance.